 Obviously when you’re a new mom it’s not the time to start insisting on a certain bed time, because it’s not going to happen, or starting a bunch of new routines you feel you must do at the same time every day.

-And of course if you’re pregnant it’s the perfect time to start exploring these anchor practices for yourself – and your baby who will learn from watching you.
+And of course if you’re pregnant it’s the perfect time to start exploring these anchoring self-care practices for yourself – and your baby will learn from watching you.

-The practices below that you choose to incorporate will be your anchor in chaotic times.
-You will know right away what you can do to get back on top of your game.
-Feeling burned out?
-You’ll be more aware that you’ve been drinking coffee all day and staying up all night, and more likely to decide to get back to that meditation before early bedtime you were doing.
+You’ll be more aware that you’ve been drinking coffee all day and staying up all night, and more likely to decide to get back to that meditation before early bedtime.